Improve this One Simple Daily Task

 Choose better dish soap and cleaners.
 Products with natural, simple ingredients perform so well, there's no need for cleaners with toxic fumes and dish soap with complicated lists of ingredients.
 Not only are we concerned with keeping your kitchen healthy and safe for your family, but we also want to keep a bunch of nasty stuff from going down the drain.
 The creation and disposal of these sketchy chemicals can take a toll on the environment.
 To see a list of general cleaners, check out this article, and to see our suggestions for better dish soaps, click here.

 Swap out your sponges.
-There are various alternatives, but I think I like these the best so far: Walnut Scrubber Sponge.
-The natural sponges I've used tend to perform just as well as a more typical option.
+There are various alternatives, but I think I like these the best so far: Coconut Scrubber Sponge.
+The natural sponges I've used tend to have less durable and tough "rough sides", but the Coconut Scrubber Sponge from Grove works great (they also made just a Conout Fiber Scouring Pad.
+I've found most natural sponges work just as well as conventional sponges in every other way.

 Tag in some dish brushes.
 The only potential downside to natural sponges, depending on the brand, is decreased longevity.
 To counter this (and to save money replacing sponges